chordpro-setlists/setlists/README.md

 songs/LovingCup.chopro
 ```

-By convention, the "songs/" directory contains a repository of the entire repertoire.
-The songlist file enables you to pick specific songs and the order in which they will be played for a particular performance.
+The `songs/` directory contains files representing all of the songs in the repertoire.
+The setlist definition file enables you to pick specific songs and the order in which they will be played for a particular performance.

 ### 3.2 Update make-setlist.sh

-The next step is to edit make-setlist.sh to generate the PDF files for your new setlist.
+The next step is to edit make-setlist.sh to generate the PDF files for your setlist definition.
 For example,  [make-setlist.sh](https://github.com/chordpro-setlists/setlists/blob/main/make-setlist.sh) currently looks like:

 ```html
 #!/bin/bash